 Short Inspirational Devotions Online

 Ruth at Planted by Living Water has put together some beautiful prayers.
-They are short inspirational devotions in their own right because they help us refocus where we’re looking.
+They help us keep our minds where we’re supposed to be looking.
 The list grows weekly, over 50 prayers so far!

 Hope Joy in Christ has some daily devotional series you’ll want to check out, if you want to learn to Be Still in God!

-Over on Sandra’s Ark, there are several series of short inspirational devotions, from Why We Worship (and songs that go with each reason!) to Pondering the Psalms, and more.
+Over on Sandra’s Ark, there are several series of Bible-focused posts, from Why We Worship (and songs that go with each reason!) to Pondering the Psalms, and more.

 Bible Love Notes has a new 1 Minute Devotional every weekday.
-If you check out Gail’s About Me page, you’ll find some very interesting things. (she’s moved 40 times, twice as many as me!) but also, there are links to her short devotions on encouragement in Hungarian, Dutch, Portuguese and Spanish!
+If you check out Gail’s About Me page, you’ll find some very interesting things. (she’s moved 40 times, twice as many as me!) but also, there are links to her work translated into Hungarian, Dutch, Portuguese and Spanish!
 So cool!

 Short Daily Devotionals: For Your Phone

-I was thinking of listing some of my favorite apps for daily devotional time.
-However, these ladies have already done an amazing job!
+I was thinking of listing some of my favorite apps, however, these ladies have already done an amazing job!
 In today’s busyness, we all keep our phones close.
-If we’re mindful, we will keep short inspirational devotions handy.
-These apps are just the ticket!
+So these apps are only a click away at any moment

 Apryl at MoneyWise Steward has a great collection of 12 Free Daily Devotional Apps for Women, Men, Couples, and Teens that is very helpful.
 There are a few new ones that I want to download!

-And Arabah Joy has an incredible list 12 Bible study apps for Christian Women, including quiz-type, prayer, and kids devotionals
+And Arabah Joy has an incredible list 12 Bible study apps for Christian Women, including quiz-type, prayer-focused, and some just for kids.

 Podcasts That Might Qualify

 I have not gotten into podcasts yet, but I know there are some really good ones out there.
 They address everything from good books to read (yay!), to parenting and life advice.
-And since many have Christ as their foundation they might qualify as short devotionals, refocusing our attention on God.
+And since many have Christ as their foundation they might qualify as they’re good at refocusing our attention on God.

-Wrapping It Up: Using Short Devotionals Builds Faith
+Wrapping It Up: Using A Quick Devotional Builds Faith

-I hope you’ve seen just how powerful short devotionals can be in building faith and drawing you closer to God each day.
-And that these devotional books and posts will fill a need in your life today!
+I hope you’ve seen just how useful these tools can be in building faith and drawing you closer to God each day.
+And that these books and posts will fill a need in your life today!

 Until Next Time, Love God, Love Books, Shine The Light!!